 Some brides like to make their ring bearer alternative modes of transport for the rings.
 Some like to knit, scrap, paint or use their other artistic talents to come up with their very own creation.
 Some brides have turned to Etsy.com to see what’s available in the handmade department that could serve as ring bearer gear.
 Whatever you choose to do, here are some great ideas to get you started.

 Consider crafting or finding a soft object to place your rings on.
-This can be anything from a crocheted or knitted stuffed animal—such as a college mascot or other favorite animal—to a shape like a cupcake or apple or baseball.
+This can be anything to a crocheted or knitted stuffed animal—such as a college mascot or other favorite animal—to a shape like a cupcake or apple or baseball.
 Anything that represents your likes and tastes as a couple is a good idea for wedding ceremony items like your ring bearer pillow.
 If you’re football fans, why not have a small soft football and attach the rings with strings.
 Use stand-in rings so the ring bearer can keep the football and play with it.
 The Best Man should hold onto the rings anyway if you want them to arrive at the altar.

 Other ideas include making a basket of flowers where the rings can be placed in boxes.
 Or you can have a bouquet with satin trim that holds the rings on with hatpins.
 Make it the right size for a ring bearer to come down the aisle, then offering it to the bride.
 It will look really sweet.